Understanding TDS on ESOP

 TDS on Employee Stock Ownership Plans (ESOPs) kicks in when an employee exercises their stock options.
 The taxable income is calculated as the difference between the Fair Market Value (FMV) on the exercise date and the exercise price.
 This is considered a perquisite under 'salaries' as per the Income Tax Act.

-Employers are responsible for deducting TDS currently 30% plus surcharge and cess on this perquisite.
+Employers are responsible for deducting TDS, currently 30% plus surcharge and cess on this perquisite.
 The deducted amount is deposited with the government, and the employee can adjust it against their final tax liability while filing their return.
 Staying on top of these steps ensures a smooth experience for both parties.

-What is an ESOP in TDS?
+What is an ESOP in the Context of TDS?

 In taxation terms, an Employee Stock Ownership Plan (ESOP) becomes relevant for TDS the moment it is exercised by the employee.
-When you choose to exercise your ESOPs, the gain you receive calculated as the difference between the Fair Market Value (FMV) of the shares and the exercise price you pay is classified as a salary perquisite under the Income Tax Act.
+When you choose to exercise your ESOPs, the gain you receive—calculated as the difference between the Fair Market Value (FMV) of the shares and the exercise price you pay—is classified as a salary perquisite under the Income Tax Act.
+Employers are legally obligated to deduct tax at source on this perquisite, just like they would on your salary.
+This deducted amount is deposited with the government and reflected in your Form 16, which serves as proof of tax paid when filing your returns.
+Additionally, ESOP issuance and related disclosures must also comply with provisions under the Companies Act, 2013, especially in the case of unlisted companies.

 Facing a high tax burden on your ESOPs?
 Offset the upfront TDS without liquidating your investments or savings.
 Apply for ESOP Financing today